PhasorFlow: A Python Library for Unit Circle Based Computing: Introduction

 In this paper, we present \textbf{PhasorFlow}, a Python library that provides a complete framework for \emph{unit circle based computing}.
 PhasorFlow draws design inspiration from quantum computing frameworks such as Qiskit \cite{qiskit2024}, adopting a circuit-based programming model in which a user defines a circuit of $N$ phasor threads (unit circles) and applies a sequence of $M$ gate operations.
 However, unlike quantum simulators, PhasorFlow circuits are evaluated analytically through direct matrix multiplication, yielding deterministic outputs without sampling noise.

 The development of PhasorFlow is fundamentally motivated by the prevalence of complex spatio-temporal dynamics across diverse real-world domains.
 Many natural and artificial systems are inherently oscillatory or cyclical, rendering traditional Euclidean representations less effective.
-For instance, continuous dynamical systems often present complex periodic boundary interactions that are difficult to isolate with standard dense linear layers.
+Continuous dynamical systems often present complex periodic boundary interactions that are difficult to isolate with standard dense linear layers.
 In neuroscience, Brain-Computer Interface (BCI) data consists of continuous, high-density neural signals that are fundamentally spatio-temporal and oscillatory in nature, naturally demanding phase-based analysis \cite{buzsaki2006rhythms}.
-In systems biology, gene expression and multi-omics cellular activities are tightly regulated by circadian rhythms and other biological clocks, producing profound spatio-temporal transcriptomic profiles \cite{goldbeter1996biochemical, sigdel2023oxidative}.
-Similarly, quantitative finance demands models capable of tracking the continuous, interconnected spatio-temporal fluctuations of asset portfolios interacting at high frequencies \cite{marketagentome2025}.
 By elevating computation natively to the unit circle, PhasorFlow provides a mathematical architecture optimally aligned for encoding, mixing, and extracting phase-based interaction dynamics inherent in these complex systems.

 The contributions of this work are threefold:

 \begin{enumerate} \item \textbf{Phasor Circuit Formalism.} We define a complete gate algebra for unit circle computation comprising an expanded library of 22 gates categorized into Standard Unitary, Non-Linear, Neuromorphic, and Encoding operations.
 We prove that the linear gate set forms a unitary group action on the $N$-torus $\mathbb{T}^N = (S^1)^N$, and demonstrate the capability of PhasorFlow to perform Neuromorphic computing (such as neural binding and oscillatory associative memory) natively.